chihyang/eopl3/ch08/README.md

 from m1 take u
 ```

-The checker uses `remove-non-dependency-from-tenv` from exercise 8.10 to remove
+The checker uses `remove-non-dependency-from-tenv` from [exercise
-modules not depended on from environment.
-However, this results in a problem in
+8.10](exer8.10.checker.scm) to remove modules not depended from
-the following program:
+environment.
+However, this results in a problem in the following program:

 ``` racket
 module ints-1